 Each Bank and the Funding Corporation has some form of non-equity incentive compensation for its CEO.
 The overall objective of the incentive compensation is to align each CEO's performance objectives with the interests of the shareholders.
 The receipt of incentive compensation by each Bank CEO is based upon the performance of the Bank in achieving certain strategic and financial goals.
 In some cases, the Banks may have both short-term incentive compensation, which focuses on the current performance of the Bank, such as profitability, credit quality, capital adequacy and operating efficiency, and long-term incentive compensation, which focuses on the long-term success of the Bank, such as profitability, credit quality and capital adequacy.
-In the case of the Funding Corporation, the receipt of incentive compensation may be based upon individual goals and performance.
+In the case of the Funding Corporation, the receipt of incentive compensation is based upon the performance of its specific functions noted previously.
+In addition, a portion of the incentive compensation may be based upon individual goals and performance.
 Also, in certain instances, the CEOs may be able to defer payment of a portion of the incentive compensation by directing the deferred amounts be invested in accordance with available options selected by retirement trust committees of the Banks or the Funding Corporation.
 For each Bank's and the Funding Corporation's CEO, a significant portion of their total compensation is "at-risk" in the form of incentive compensation.